Canvas Native Dynatables

 Editing Dynatables

-You can also interact with the Dynatable using the native Combobox feature.
-By linking a variable to the Combobox, any updates made to the Combobox will automatically reflect in the Dynatable, ensuring real-time synchronization.
+It is also possible to interact with the Dynatable using the native combobox feature.
+By connecting the @variables assigned to a combobox to the POV dimensions in the Dynatable, any changes made in the combobox selection will automatically reflect in the Dynatable, ensuring real-time synchronization.

 Stored Subsets as a source